-We are the new Birkbeck Institute Interns.
-Together, we will be working with the Birkbeck Institute for the Humanities (BIH), the Birkbeck Institute for Social Research (BISR) and Birkbeck Gender and Sexuality (BiGS) and across the departments at Birkbeck to coordinate events, publish blogs and bring together the annual Birkbeck Graduate Conference, which is organised by the Birkbeck Institute
+We are the Birkbeck Institute Interns.
+Together, we will be working with the Birkbeck Institute for the Humanities (BIH), the Birkbeck Institute for Social Research (BISR) and Birkbeck Gender and Sexuality (BiGS) and across the departments at Birkbeck to coordinate events, publish blogs and bring together the annual Birkbeck Graduate Conference, which is organised by the Birkbeck Institute.

 There are many other ways for Graduate Students to become involved in the activities of the Institutes:

 - BIH and BISR both run training courses for PhD students – Full details of upcoming events

 - BiGS is hosting a Queer Feminist Reading Group for Birkbeck Graduate Students – full details

 - Write a post for either the BISR Blog or BIH Blog – if you are attending an event and would like to write a post please email us on firstname.lastname@example.org

 So that you can become better acquainted with us, below are brief introductions of who we are and what we are working on at Birkbeck.